 Interested in photography from a young age, native-Midwesterner Rebecca Metschke has nearly always had a camera in her hand.

-What had been an avocation, however, transformed into a profession following her arrival in New England.
+What had been an avocation, however, transformed into something deeper following her arrival in New England.

 Upon moving from the West Coast to New Hampshire in the mid-1990s, she set about exploring the Granite State - from the Atlantic shoreline in the southeast to the Great North Woods near the Canadian border - with her camera in tow.
 New Hampshire's geography is richly varied.
 Within its borders you'll find everything from ocean shoreline and coastal islands to rivers and lakes, vast timberland, and mountain peaks....but it's wonderfully compact.
 You can be shooting colorful skies along the Atlantic at the break of day and then scouting locations in the mountains within the span of just a few hours: a perfect canvas for an outdoor photographer.